civicinfo/votebymail/rhodeisland.md

 #### Absentee/Mail-in eligibility
-Any voter who cannot or prefers not to vote in-person may request a mail-in ballot.
+Any registered voter who cannot or prefers not to vote in-person may request a mail-in ballot.

 #### How to apply for absentee/mail-in ballot